 4. Plan in advance what you’re going to say & how.

-5. Prepare a range of different alternatives to resolve the problem with the benefits and drawbacks of each one.
+5. Prepare a range of different alternatives ( a minimum of three) to resolve the problem with the drawbacks and benefits of each one.

 6. Speak ONLY for yourself.
 Unless you are a mind reader you CAN NOT know what the others are thinking.